slateci/slate-kubespray-alpha/README.md

 ```

-## Configuring Manager and Kubespray
+## Configuring slate-manager and Kubespray
+These are all steps to do on the slate-manager.
 Additional notes and instructions can be found within Kubespray's own docs:
 https://github.com/mrbobbytables/kubespray/blob/master/docs/ansible.md

 Install pip as appropriate to the host OS. e.g. For CentOS